jcwang587/math-modeling/03_fba.md

 # Flux Balance Analysis

 Flux balance analysis is a mathematical approach for analyzing the flow of metabolites through a metabolic network.
-This primer covers the theoretical basis of the approach, several practical examples and a software toolbox for performing the calculations.{cite:p}`orth2010flux`
+This primer covers the theoretical basis of the approach, several practical examples and a software toolbox for performing the calculations. {cite:p}`orth2010flux`

 ```{figure} ./figures/fig2-1.png